Code-Institute-Submissions/besheraj-milestone1/README.md

  - Click on home link to reload the page.
  - Click on classes link to the weekly classes timetable.
  - Click on find us link to the Find Us section.
+ - The links color changes when hover or clicked on t yellow.
  - Click on the button in the mobile version then will collapse and show the menu bar links.
  - The header and menu bar is sticky, will stay on the top while surfing the website.
  ## hero image